goofyboga/bayer_leverkusen_football_analysis/README.md

 2) Ball Progression – How they move up the pitch.

 ### 1.2 Key Insights
 The model reveals that progressive carries are 21.4% effective than progressive passes in advancing the ball into the final sixths.
 This underscores Bayer Leverkusen's dynamic style of relationism play in drawing the opposiiton's press using carries down the wing to open oppositions up.
-The model favored longer durations of patient posession.

 <p align="center">
   <img src="feature_importance_final.png" alt="Feature Importance" width="1000"/>